-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for Alzheimer’s disease with the respect and dignity that they deserve.
+At Cross Creek Hospital, an Alzheimer’s treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for Alzheimer’s disease with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men and women improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

-The following methods for care may be incorporated into the individualized treatment plans that are given to each adult and senior adult who are engaged in services at Cross Creek Hospital:
+The following methods for care at our center may be incorporated into the individualized treatment plans that are given to each adult and senior adult who are engaged in services at Cross Creek Hospital:

-Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions can be added whenever needed or deemed beneficial to the patient.
+Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions can be added whenever needed or deemed beneficial to the patient at our treatment center.
 Various members of our patients’ treatment teams, including their assigned individual therapists, provide such consultations and provide patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, and to track treatment goals.

 - Education groups teach patients about the origin and the nature of the disorder(s) that they are suffering from.
 In these groups, patients learn to identify problems, form a treatment plan, and work effectively on obtaining recovery and maintaining stability.